mspnp/aks-fabrikam-dronedelivery/10-validation.md

 ## Validate the Distruted Tracing solution

-   > :book: The app team decided to use [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) as their Application Performance Management (APM) tool.
+   > :book: The app team decided to use [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/app-insights-overview) as their Application Performance Management (APM) tool.
 In a microservices architecture making use of this tooling is critical when monitoring the application to detect anomalies and easily diagnose issues as a well quickly understand the dependencies between services.
-The AKS Fabrikam Drone Delivery Shipping Application is a poligloth solution using .NET Core, Node.js, and Java.
-Application Insights, which is part of Azure Monitor is able to work with these languages and many others.
-The app team also wanted to be sure that the telemetry being sent from the services were well contextualized in the Kuberentes world.
-That's why they enriched the telemetry to incoporate image names, container information and more.
+The AKS Fabrikam Drone Delivery Shipping Application is a polyglot solution using .NET Core, Node.js, and Java.
+Application Insights, which is part of Azure Monitor, is able to work with these languages and many others.
+The app team also wanted to be sure that the telemetry being sent from the services were well contextualized in the Kubernetes world.
+That's why they enriched the telemetry to incorporate image names, container information, and more.

 ### Steps